Forum rules and no-advertising policy

 It looks very clean and well maintained for an older saddle.
 Without knowing the brand it's hard to estimate a price.

-For my area for this saddle- If it's a no name saddle it could be worth $250 and up, but if it's a brand name saddle you're looking at a lot more money.
+For my area for this saddle- If it's a no name saddle it could be worth $250 and up, but if it's a brand name saddle you're looking at a lot more money.- Original PosterI edited my post... it's a Tex Tan Hereford.

 Plan to trail ride... some local shows, nothing fancy.